May 20 at 4:00pm

 Things To Do In Georgia: Civil War Cemetery Walking Tour

 The Oxford Historical Shrine Society of Oxford Georgia provides cemetery walking tours.
 This site is great for history buffs interested in touring Civil War Sites.
-During the Civil War, Oxford College postponed academics and became a military hospital for soldiers from both the North and the South.
-This civil war cemetery walking tour is located on present-day Oxford College’s campus near the “Old Church” which is the school’s first chapel.
+During the Civil War, Oxford College postponed academics and became a military hospital for soldiers returning from Civil War battle sites from both the North and the South.
+This Civil War cemetery walking tour is located on present-day Oxford College’s campus near the “Old Church” which is the school’s first chapel.

 Many prominent southern Methodists are associated with this college and town.
 Notable is Bishop James O. Andrew, the first delegate of the Emory Board of Trustees whose inheritance of an enslaved woman caused the long schism of the Methodist Church.
 Buried at the cemetery are many historical figures including eight of Emory College’s presidents and numerous southern Methodist leaders.
 A list of these notable figures can be found at (http://www.oxfordgeorgia.org/Assets/Files/CemeteryWalkingTrail.pdf)